wp-plugins/wordpress-ping-optimizer/readme.txt

 Do you know your WordPress blog pings unnecessarily every time you edit a post?
 Think how many times you click on "Save and Continue Editing" or "Save" button.
 Your blog will ping unnecessarily that many times you click on those buttons.

 Save your blog from getting tagged as ping spammer by installing this  [plugin](http://onlinewebapplication.com/wordpress-ping-optimizer/).
+The list of ping service you can use for the better performance find [here](http://onlinewebapplication.com/wordpress-ping-optimizer/#comment-38368).

 **After you install [Wordpress Ping Optimizer](http://onlinewebapplication.com/wordpress-ping-optimizer/):**